paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/reduction/selfcal/index.rst.txt

 iterations are performed.
 In this case therefore :ref:`self_cal: cal_niter  <self_cal_cal_niter>` is the maximum number of iterations.

+While imaging, WSclean auto-mask and auto-threshold can be used, but it is also possible to use a clean mask made by SoFiA from the previous continuum image.
+This functionality is controlled through :ref:`self_cal: sofia_mask  <self_cal_sofia_mask>`.

 **[missing a description of additional functionalities]**

 -----------------------
 Gain and model transfer
 -----------------------

+If the self-cal loop was executed on a frequency-averaged .MS file, it might be necessary to transfer the resulting gains and continuum model back to the original .MS file.
+This is done with
+:ref:`self_cal: transfer_apply_gains  <self_cal_transfer_apply_gains>` (using Cubical)
+and :ref:`self_cal: transfer_model  <self_cal_transfer_model>` (using Crystalball),
+respectively.
+The latter allows users to limit the model transfer to the N brightest sources, to sources in a region, or to point sources only.